tetchel/zap-lateral-bug/README.md

 Expected output:
 ```
-row 0 has a child
+parent row 0 has a child
 ```
 then, a selectExactlyOne error because row 1 has no matching child.

 Actual output:
 ```
-row 0 has a child
+parent row 0 has a child
-row 1 has no child
+parent row 1 has no child!
 done main
 ```